 Immediate Towing Violations: Vehicles may be towed immediately for blocking a fire hydrant, fire lane, driveway, street, road, alley or parking spaces on campus that would cause a delay of emergency vehicle access or cause any other safety hazard.
 Fire lanes will be marked with the lettering "Fire Lane" and a fire hydrant zone is defined as the area extending 15 feet on each side of a fire hydrant.

-When a vehicle is towed, the officer will attempt to notify the owner where the vehicle is located and the procedures to reclaim it.
-If the owner cannot be located, the officer will notify the owner by telephone or mail.
+When a vehicle is towed, the Director of Safety or School Resource Officer will attempt to notify the owner where the vehicle is located and the procedures to reclaim it.
+If the owner cannot be located, the Director of Safety or the School Resource Officer will notify the owner by telephone or mail.
 The notification will include information about the appeals of impoundment.
 All appeals of impoundment and towing will be heard by a Randolph County Magistrate, as required by General Statute 20-219.11.

-Appeals of parking penalties shall be submitted in writing to the director of safety and emergency preparedness or the office of the vice president of administration within 3 business days of the warning.
-Forms to appeal a parking penalty can be obtained at the Information Desk.
+Appeals of parking penalties shall be submitted in writing to the Director of Safety & Emergency Preparedness within 3 business days of the warning.
 A decision will be given in writing within 5 business days after the receipt of the appeal.